Listen to this article

 Understand Policy Details

-- Benefit Amount๐ก Definition:The lump sum paid to beneficiaries when the insured person dies. and Period: Ensure these align with your financial needs and goals.
+- Benefit Amount๐ก Definition:The lump sum paid to beneficiaries when the insured person dies. and Period: Double-check that the monthly payout and the duration of benefits match what you need.

 Real-World Examples